gumaerc-testorg/7.91j-spring-2014/content/pages/assignments.md

 ---
 content_type: page
+description: This section provides the problem sets assigned for the course, solutions, and information on grading, late assignments, and collaboration on problem sets.
 learning_resource_types:
 - Assignments
 ocw_type: CourseSection
 title: Assignments
 uid: 215564a7-c7bc-a140-74c5-d9096008982b
+video_metadata:
+  youtube_id: null
 ---

 Five written or computer-based problem sets will be assigned.
 These are designed to promote deeper understanding of the principles and algorithms discussed in class and to provide hands-on experience with bioinformatics tools.